samgutentag/samgutentag.github.io/docs/_posts/2020-03-26-slack-status-webhooks.md

 ### Creating a Zoom Webhook App

-To start, sign into your Zoom account on the [Zoom website](https://www.zoom.us) you will need to navigate to the [Zoom App Marketplace](https://marketplace.zoom.us/) and look for the "Develop" dropdown in the upper right hand corner and select "Build App".
+To start, sign into your Zoom account on the [Zoom website][zoom-website] you will need to navigate to the [Zoom App Marketplace][zoom-app-marketplace] and look for the "Develop" dropdown in the upper right hand corner and select "Build App".

 ### Creating a "Webhook Only" Zoom App